 • Marburg acute multiple sclerosis

-Tumefactive demyelination can also occur in other conditions including autoimmune diseases (eg, Sjogren disease, lupus erythematosus, neuromyelitis optica, MOG-antibody associated disease), infectious diseases (eg, HIV), malignancy (eg, renal cell carcinoma), related to drugs (eg, fingolimod, tacrolimus), and postinfectious conditions (eg, acute disseminated encephalomyelitis, acute hemorrhage leukoencephalitis).
+Tumefactive demyelination can also occur in other conditions including autoimmune diseases (eg, Sjogren disease, lupus erythematosus, neuromyelitis optica, associated with aquaporin 4 (AQP4) antibody, acute disseminated encephalomyelitis (ADEM), and myelin oligodendrocyte glycoprotein [MOG] antibody-associated disease), infectious diseases (eg, HIV), malignancy (eg, renal cell carcinoma), related to drugs (eg, fingolimod, tacrolimus), and postinfectious conditions (eg, acute disseminated encephalomyelitis, acute hemorrhage leukoencephalitis).
 These are beyond the scope of this article.

 Tumefactive demyelinating lesions.
 Although this term is not used uniformly and consistently in the literature, it typically refers to demyelinating brain lesions 2 cm or larger in size, often with features of edema and mass effect.
 By MRI these can appear as a solitary large lesion or multiple lesions with variable contrast enhancement.
 These lesions may occur in prototypic multiple sclerosis, other causes of demyelination associated with infection, postinfection or autoimmune causes, or in the acute fulminant variants of CNS idiopathic inflammatory demyelinating diseases described below.
-In the largest study of patients with biopsy-proven tumefactive demyelinating lesions that included 168 patients (Lucchinetti et al 2008), the majority had multiple sclerosis.
+In the largest study of patients with biopsy-proven tumefactive demyelinating lesions that included 168 patients (44), the majority were determined to have multiple sclerosis.
 When tumefactive lesions occur in prototypic multiple sclerosis, it is most often at initial presentation.

 Disease-modifying therapy-associated tumefactive demyelination.
 There are growing numbers of reports of tumefactive demyelination in association with multiple sclerosis disease-modifying therapies, including alemtuzumab, natalizumab, and fingolimod.
-At least 20 cases of tumefactive demyelination associated with fingolimod have been reported (13; 28; Hardy and Chataway 2013; 53; 25; 71).
-These events have been reported to occur directly after drug initiation, 13 months into treatment (71), and shortly after discontinuation of fingolimod (58; 21).
+At least 20 cases of tumefactive demyelination associated with fingolimod have been reported (13; 31; 26; 59; 28; 78).
+These events have been reported to occur directly after drug initiation, 13 months into treatment (78), and shortly after discontinuation of fingolimod (65; 24).
 Although a causal link has not been proven, the association is striking.
-A few of these cases occurred in the setting of transitioning a patient from natalizumab to fingolimod (13; 28).
-There is 1 published case with biopsy of the tumefactive lesion, which showed typical pathologic changes associated with demyelination in multiple sclerosis (25).
-As has been reported by other authors—and we are in agreement—this likely represents a unique phenomenon and is not simply emergence of underlying highly active multiple sclerosis (25).
-Several disease-modifying therapies for multiple sclerosis, including interferon-beta and natalizumab, worsen neuromyelitis optica and cause tumefactive demyelinating lesions in patients with neuromyelitis optica (72).
-As tumefactive demyelination occurs more commonly as the first demyelinating event and tumefactive lesions have not been reported in association with glatiramer acetate, it is reasonable to hypothesize that an immunologic phenomenon occurring as a result of fingolimod treatment triggers these tumefactive lesions (25).
+A few of these cases occurred in the setting of transitioning a patient from natalizumab to fingolimod (13; 31).
+There is 1 published case with biopsy of the tumefactive lesion, which showed typical pathologic changes associated with demyelination in multiple sclerosis (28).
+As has been reported by other authors—and we are in agreement—this likely represents a unique phenomenon and is not simply emergence of underlying highly active multiple sclerosis (28).
+Several disease-modifying therapies for multiple sclerosis, including interferon-beta and natalizumab, worsen neuromyelitis optica and cause tumefactive demyelinating lesions in patients with neuromyelitis optica (79).
+As tumefactive demyelination occurs more commonly as the first demyelinating event and tumefactive lesions have not been reported in association with glatiramer acetate, it is reasonable to hypothesize that an immunologic phenomenon occurring as a result of fingolimod treatment triggers these tumefactive lesions (28).

 A single case of tumefactive demyelination associated with natalizumab has been reported in a patient with multiple sclerosis in the setting of discontinuation and early restarting of the medication (08).
 The patient in this case discontinued natalizumab, then had a relapse of multiple sclerosis without tumefactive lesions, prompting the providers to restart natalizumab.
 After restarting, she had a severe inflammatory relapse with tumefactive lesions.
 This case is notable because of the severity of the tumefactive disease activity, leading to stupor and quadriparesis.
 Biopsy of 1 of the tumefactive lesions showed demyelination and inflammation dominated by B cells.
 There are other reports of high-rebound disease activity without tumefactive lesions with discontinuation of natalizumab, but this may partially reflect more active disease in patients selected for treatment with natalizumab.
 The case presented by Beume and colleagues suggests the possibility of modification of the immune response by restarting natalizumab, leading to malignant disease activity (08).

-One case of tumefactive demyelination has been reported with ocrelizumab in a patient with severe, fulminant disease who developed a tumefactive lesion prior to their third infusion (46).
+One case of tumefactive demyelination has been reported with ocrelizumab in a patient with severe, fulminant disease who developed a tumefactive lesion prior to their third infusion (51).
 The patient’s pre-infusion CD19 was approximately 0.7%, suggesting only limited reconstitution of B cells.
 Whether that reconstitution was enough to lead to the exaggerated immune response is unclear.
 A brain biopsy was consistent with active demyelinating disease.
-No cases have been reported with rituximab, the other anti-CD20 monoclonal antibody often used to treat multiple sclerosis.
+A case of multiple severe tumefactive lesions with onset within 2 days of initiation of rituximab initiation has also been reported (50).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.